vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-errors.md

 #### Single Change Errors
 Single change errors can be further classified as *soft* or *hard* errors.
-The presence of one or more hard errors will result in an immediate failure and no changes in the batch will be accepted.
+The presence of one or more hard errors will result in an immediate failure (ie. hard stop) and no changes in the batch will be accepted.
 The behavior of soft errors depends on whether [manual review is configured on](../../operator/config-api#additional-configuration-settings): if manual review is disabled, soft errors are treated as hard errors; if manual review is enabled, batches with only soft errors will enter a pending review state.